brianzi/blossom/README.md

 (including only outer edges, using the tags generated in the previous step), and change all the edges to be incident with new node.

-Here is a problem: We don't know which of the two nodes stored in the edge is the one that must be changed.
-Is there anything we can do except an if clause?
+Also register all these nodes as outer nodes,

 - expand blossom.

-Essentially the inverse of make_blossom.
+Essentially the inverse of `make_blossom`.
 Use the restore list to restore the previous node structure.
 While doing so, the node must be paired, and that pairing is used to settle the pairing inside the blossom (which might be different from the incomplete pairing left behind when the blossom was formed)

-The input is the node and the edge matching the node.
-We follow the restore list and revert all edges to their previous state.
-At the same time, we follow along in the subnode list.
-When we encounter the matching edge of the blossom, we start toggling the matchings of edges of the cycle.
+The input is the blossom node.
+Follow the restore list and revert all edges to their previous state.

+Then follow

 - augment: Given an unpaired egde emanating from the tree, add it to the tree by letting x <- 1-x along the path from (including) the unpaired edge to the root of the tree.
 The tree is then "done" and a new tree is formed.